francislata/Sign-Language-Digits-CNN/README.md

 to grayscale images of size 64 x 64.

 ## Technologies used
 In this project, I will be using **Python** as the programming language of choice.
-I will use the **Keras** framework to create the layers of the CNN model.
+Also, I will use the **Keras** framework to create the layers of the CNN model.